Planning For An Enjoyable and Safe WaterFire Experience

 WaterFire is an experience that embraces all of the senses and all of the city!

 Come to enjoy yourself, to relax, and to discover a remarkable new urban experience in a fascinating modern city.
 WaterFire is presented for free, but we need your donations to keep the fires burning!
 Dress up, dress casual, or dress festive.
 WaterFire is a celebration of community and beauty.
 Everyone is welcome, and we encourage you to become a part of the event.
 There is an ever-changing, eclectic music program all along the rivers.
-WaterFire is an event to be explored and savored on foot as you wander around to discover its many surprises, folding chairs are not recommended and often interfere with your experience of the event.
+Fire marshal regulations do not permit folding chairs to by set up on any of the river walks to assure safe passage for all of our visitors.
+WaterFire is an event to be explored and savored on foot as you wander around to discover its many surprises, leave you chairs in the car and start exploring all that our event has to offer.

 Please enjoy yourself at WaterFire!